 - Once you have seen eggs you can pin, or screw, the little queen excluder over the entrance – this will stop the queen from absconding (see photo above).
 And by the way, if you re-use your Apideas for another batch of queens – don’t forget to remove the queen excluders!

-- If, like me, you have placed your Apidea/s in a spot that overheats in very hot weather you can easily cool them by draping a white flannel or a strip of pale towelling over them like an Arab headdress.
+- If, like me, you have placed your Apidea/s in a spot that overheats in very hot weather you can easily cool them by draping a white flannel or a strip of pale towelling over them.
 The pale colour will reflect a lot of the heat and if you periodically drench the cloth with cold water the problem is solved.

 Apideas will overwinter but only do this if you cannot get them into a nuc somehow